vishwadwivedi35/GrooveBox/README.md

 # GrooveBox
-This is a free music streaming web application built with Next.js and powered by the savan API.
+This is a free music streaming web application built with Next.js and powered by the Saavn API.
 The app allows users to search and stream music from a vast collection of songs available on the Saavn platform.

 ## Features